Do WiFi Extenders Reduce Speed?

-2.5GHz or 5GHz?
+2.5GHz or 5GHz Wi-Fi?

 - 2.4GHz devices face a battle for the available space, and so cause interference between each other.
 The 2.4GHz band is also divided into overlapping channels.
 The more overlap, the greater the interference among networks located closely together.

-- Switching to 5GHz alleviates the channel problem because so many more channels are available — and without any overlap — in the 5GHz band.
+- Switching to 5GHz alleviates the channel problem because so many more channels are available and without any overlap in the 5GHz band.

 The more interference, the less speed and range; the greater range you want, the less speed you can have; the greater speed you want, the more you have to mitigate interference and work closer to an access point.

 Taking the step further by knowing which WiFi band to use takes our connection to another level of stability.
-So to make the most of your web surfing, Netflix watching or Spotify streaming, keep in mind the suggestions above, and never experience slow or out-of-coverage WiFi signals again.
+So to make the most of your web surfing, Netflix watching or Spotify streaming, keep in mind the suggestions above, and never experience slow or out-of-coverage Wi-Fi signals again.

 If you’re unsure of which will work with your current router, you can purchase a dual band repeater like the TP-Link AC1750.